 The core integrity checks will also alert me if any WordPress core files are modified, which is a pretty firm indication of a hack, and will allow me to check those files.

-Sucuri also keeps me informed via email for specific security-related events.
-I’ve adjusted my settings to receive email alerts for: –
+Sucuri also keeps me informed via email of specific security-related events.
+I’ve adjusted my settings to receive email alerts for:

 - If Sucuri settings are changed

 - When a file is modified with the theme/plugin editor

 - When a plugin is deactivated